 Lake Tahoe will be cold by November with its lowest temperatures dipping below freezing at night and rising into the 40s during the day.
 Yosemite Valley will likely be warm enough that you won't need more than a light jacket.

 You can get details of the highs and lows around the state in November (and all year round) by consulting these guides to some average highs, lows, and more weather considerations in some popular tourist destinations, such as San Diego, Los Angeles, Disneyland, Death Valley, Palm Springs, San Francisco, Yosemite, and Lake Tahoe.

-It might put a damper on your travel plans, but Mother Nature may call for a day or two of rain during your trip.
-Just in case that happens, here are some ideas for things to do on a rainy day in California:
+Mother Nature may call for a day or two of rain during your trip.
+It might put a damper on your travel plans, but don't despair.
+Try some of these ideas for things to do on a rainy day in California:

 What to Pack